 As Jimmy attempts to navigate the odd social norms of the wake, he draws on humor, heartfelt concern, and … Continue reading

 Thou shalt kill.

 A world with no hunger, no disease, no war, no misery.
 Humanity has conquered all those things, and has even conquered death.
 Now scythes are the only ones who can end life—and they are commanded to do so, in order to keep the size of the population under control.

 Citra and Rowan are chosen to apprentice to a scythe—a role that neither wants.
 These teens must master the “art” of taking life, knowing that the consequence of failure could mean losing their own.

 … Continue reading

 Natalie’s parents are taking her and her three best friends on a cruise for her seventeenth birthday.
 A sail-a-bration, they call it.
 But it’s only been a few short months since Natalie’s boyfriend died in a tragic accident, and she wants to be anywhere but here.

 Then she meets a guy on the first night and sparks fly.
-After a moonlit conversation on a secluded deck of the ship, Natalie pops down to her cabin to get her swimsuit so they can go for a … Continue reading
+After a moonlit conversation on a secluded deck of the ship, Natalie pops down to her cabin to get her swimsuit so they can go for … Continue reading

 HMH Books for Young Readers

 Going home after her sister’s death is the hardest thing Lex has ever had to do.
 But life in Croak isn’t getting any easier for the teenage Grim Reaper.
 Though her friends stick with her, the rest of the town blames Lex for Zara’s murderous rampage.
 After all, Zara wouldn’t be able to Damn souls if Lex hadn’t somehow transferred that ability to her.
 That Zara killed Lex’s sister doesn’t seem to matter either.
 Irrational fear and poor leadership whip the town into a frenzy of paranoia until Lex and her friends have no choice but to flee to … Continue reading